gcascio/yaml-attributes/README.md

 ## :technologist: Usage

-The abstract `YamlAttributes` class provides the `init` method which loads a YAML file and assigns its values to the corresponding class attributes.
+The `YamlAttributes` class provides the `init` method which loads a YAML file and assigns its values to the corresponding class attributes.
-A class which inherits from `YamlAttributes` simply has to list the desired configuration as class attributes and two additional special attributes `yaml_file_path` and `yaml_section`.
-After calling the `init` method the all class attributes wil be assigned the values of the corresponding fields of the YAML file.
+A class which inherits from `YamlAttributes` simply has to list the desired configuration as class attributes and optionally two additional special attributes `yaml_file_path` and `yaml_section`.
+After calling the `init` method all class attributes will be assigned with the values of the corresponding fields in the YAML file.

 ## :monocle_face: API